Ice hockey at the 1956 Winter Olympics: Final round

 The first place team, the Soviet Union, won the gold medal; the silver medal was won by the United States, and the bronze medal was won by Canada.

 Coming into the final game of the tournament (Soviet Union vs Canada), the Soviets and Americans both had eight points while Canada had six points.
 A Canadian win would have created a three-way tie at eight points, to be broken by goal ratio.
 Canada (23/9=2.556) needed a victory by three or more to pass the Soviets (23/5=4.600).
 The Soviets would remain ahead of Canada with a win, a draw, or a loss by one or two.

-The Americans (26/12=2.167) still had a chance at all three medal places due to the possibility of the goal ratios of Canada and/or the Soviets being sufficiently reduced according to the score of the final game.
+The Americans (26/12=2.167) still had a chance at all three medal places due to the possibility of the goal ratios of Canada and/or the Soviets being altered according to the score of the final game.